brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 I eventually took a bus to San Juan to visit my friend Aisling.
 We spent a week kayaking and eating while my body recovered.
 She was moving to Vancouver, so she took my 150L duffel with her—saving me the courier nightmare for my upcoming Denali trip.

 Aconcagua is an endurance test like no other.
 I was meticulous: three months of pre-acclimatizing, 5-7 liters of water daily, and a 2.5kg weight gain to survive the appetite loss.
 I have massive respect for this mountain; it doesn't just make you sick, it makes you feel like you are dying.
 But if you work for it, leave nothing to chance, and respect the "Stone Sentinel," the view from the top of the Americas is worth every grueling step.

+Lack of ecperience brought unneccesary stresses at times.
+Attila brought too much and took 30mins longer to pack each morning than others.
+This would leave me taking down our tent alone every time, and usually Gonzalo complaining to me when it wasn't down as quick as the others.